Neonsy/React-First-Steps/ReadMe.md

 If I decide to do another project (in this repository), seeing that `main` is the latest version of the repository, you can find the code for the todo project in the [projects branch](../../tree/Project-01-Todo-App/).

+>[!NOTE]
+> As I'm going to continue with NextJS, I won't be reworking the todo project in this repository, so that I can focus on learning the NextThing (**Pun 2.0**).

 #### Images

 ##### Start